segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 2. Connect your JavaScript website source to the DoubleClick Floodlight destination, and configure the following settings:
    1. **Get DoubleClickID**: `On`
    2. **Google Network Id**: `segment`
-   3. Your [Segment Write Key](/docs/connections/find-writekey/).
+   3. Your [Segment write key](/docs/connections/find-writekey/).
 You can retrieve your write key from the Settings tab in the source.
    4. **DoubleClick Advertiser ID**
       - If you use DoubleClick Floodlight for DV360 only, enter `DV360`.
       - If you use DoubleClick Floodlight for other use cases in addition to DV360, enter the Advertiser ID from your Doubleclick Floodlight account.